 The insurance market kept growing at a stable pace.
-In 2012, 9 insurance companies, 2 of which offered life insurance and 7 - non-life insurance, as
+In 2012, 9 insurance companies, 2 of which offered life insurance and 7 - non-life insurance, as well as 13 branches of foreign insurance companies operated in Latvia.

-1 ROA - ratio of profit/loss to assets.
+&lt;sup>1 ROA - ratio of profit/loss to assets.

-2 ROE - ratio of profit/loss to capital and reserves.
+&lt;sup>2 ROE - ratio of profit/loss to capital and reserves.